Day trips from Gothenburg

 In the summertime this lively, idyllic west coast island is the perfect place to go for a dip – or simply sit back with a glass of a white wine and a mountain of fresh seafood.

-Many of the colourful old fishermen’s huts that line the waterfront have been transformed into shops selling all kinds of clothes and souvenirs.
 Little ones will love clambering around the island’s low-slung coastline and going fishing for crabs (reels and buckets are cheap and easy to find).

-While the central area can get very busy during summer (and can even feel a bit too touristy), it’s still easy to find a quiet spot away from the crowds make the most of the island’s special atmosphere.
-Staying at a hotel here isn’t cheap but there are several simple guesthouses to choose from.
-Book ahead.
+Today it’s much calmer and, while the central area can get very busy during summer (and can even feel a bit too touristy), it’s still easy to find a quiet spot away from the crowds make the most of the island’s special atmosphere.

 Hindås